PatternsOn/trail-builder/README.md

 # Trail Builder

-A collection of digital trail builder tiools
+A collection of digital trail builder tools